DiceDB/dice/docs/src/content/docs/commands/DBSIZE.md

 2. `Authentication Issues`:
    - Error Message: `NOAUTH Authentication required`
    - Occurs if the DiceDB server requires authentication and the client has not authenticated.

-3. `Permission Issues`:
-   - Error Message: `NOPERM this user has no permissions to run the 'dbsize' command`
-   - Occurs if the client does not have the necessary permissions to execute the command.

 ## Example Usage